coderabbitai/coderabbit-docs/docs/introduction/introduction.md

 Does CodeRabbit store my Data?
 We store embeddings of your conversations, which are used to improve future reviews for your organization.

-Compliance and Data Privacy: Your data is kept confidential, isolated by organization, and used only to improve your organization reviews.
+Compliance and Data Privacy: Your data is kept confidential, isolated by the organization, and used only to improve your organization reviews.
 Data storage complies with SOC2 Type II, GDPR, and HIPAA standards.